How To Quote Someone On Discord On a PC or Mobile Device

 Luckily, this has changed in the last year!
-We’re happy to update this article in 2021 with the good news that quoting is now a built-in Discord feature.
+We’re happy to update this article with the good news that quoting is now a built-in Discord feature.
 Here’s how it works.

 How To Quote Messages In Discord

-You can quote other Discord users on all platforms (iOS, Android, and desktop) using the same sorts of methods.
+You can quote other Discord users on all platforms (iOS, Android, and desktop) using the same methods.
 We will focus on mobile-Discord in this tutorial, though the quoting techniques are essentially the same.
 Multi-line quoting is slightly different on desktop (it’s easier, actually), but otherwise, the process works exactly the same.